arskom/spyne/doc/source/manual/t_and_p.rst

    the native python representation by the third call.
 #.
 Once the protocol performs its voodoo, the server calls ``get_out_object``
-   which in turn calls the :func:`rpclib.application.Application.process_request` function.
+   which in turn calls the :func:`spyne.application.Application.process_request` function.
 #.
 The ``process_request`` function fires relevant events and calls the
-   :func:`rpclib.application.Application.call_wrapper` function.
+   :func:`spyne.application.Application.call_wrapper` function.
-   This function is overridable by user, but the overriding function must call the one in :class:`rpclib.application.Application`.
+   This function is overridable by user, but the overriding function must call the one in :class:`spyne.application.Application`.
 #.
 The ``call_wrapper`` function in
-   turn calls the :func:`rpclib.service.ServiceBase.call_wrapper` function, which has has the same requirements.
+   turn calls the :func:`spyne.service.ServiceBase.call_wrapper` function, which has has the same requirements.
 #.
-The :func:`rpclib.service.ServiceBase.call_wrapper` finally calls the user
+The :func:`spyne.service.ServiceBase.call_wrapper` finally calls the user
    function, and the value is returned to ``process_request`` call, which sets the return value to ``ctx.out_object``.
 #.
 The server object now calls the ``get_out_string`` function to put the